【 CONTENTS 】

 - How do we eat Kagami Mochi?

 During the end of the year and New Year’s holidays, you’ll see two donut-shaped objects with an orange on the top of it.
 What is this snowman-like object?

-Kagami mochi is usually decorated with Noshi decorative Japanese paper, ferns, and dried kelp.
-However, decorations vary from region to region and from family to family.
-Please find unique Kagami mochi in your locale.
+Kagami mocha is usually decorated with noshi decorative Japanese paper, ferns, and dried kelp.
+However, decorations vary from region to region and family to family.
+Please find the unique Kagami Mochi in your neighborhood!